 From a legal standpoint, there is nothing fundamentally different about a high net worth divorce.
 If you and your spouse share considerable assets, however, you may find that your divorce will be far more complex than it might otherwise be.
 High net worth divorce cases often take far longer to complete and they also carry the potential for hotly contested litigation between spouses who are anxious to defend their stake in the marital estate.
-If you are preparing for a divorce and want proven legal representation to protect your fair share of the assets in the case, come to O'Neil & Attorneys for a team of Dallas divorce lawyers with more than 20 years of experience.
+If you are preparing for a divorce and want proven legal representation to protect your fair share of the assets in the case, choose the experienced representation of the Dallas divorce lawyers at O’Neil Wysocki P.C.

 You have every right to want to safeguard your personal wealth during the process of your divorce.
 Whether you have worked hard to build up a business or a professional career, or if your wealth consists of family inheritances, you should be able to walk away from the divorce with everything that is rightfully yours.
 Because Texas family law applies the principle of community property in divorce cases, you may additionally have the right to claim a share of your spouse's assets.
 We make it our goal to ensure that your divorce leaves you with as much as possible in terms of personal assets so that you are in the best possible position to move on in your life.

 The first step in the division of assets and debts is to make an accurate determination of what items and assets are community property and what is the separate property of each spouse.
 Possessions that were yours prior to the marriage will generally be classified as separate property, whereas nearly anything that you acquired during the marriage will be listed as community property.